Skip to content

 View status checks

 Use the Amazon EC2 console or the AWS CLI to view the instance's status checks.
-If the instance failed a status check, then see Why is my EC2 Linux instance unreachable and failing its status checks?
+If the instance failed a status check, then see How do I troubleshoot status check failures for my EC2 Linux instance?

 View system logs